DarrenHobern/limerice/courses/index.md

 permalink: /courses/index.php
 ---

-Enrolments are now open.
-To book a place on a course, please complete the enrolment form.
+To book a place on a course, please complete the registration form.
 <br>
 Have you completed your e-learning modules, or can provide evidence of completion?
 {: .notice-info}